Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 A single FileWorker is created on the server.
 It attempts to save missing data for all CFS.
-Every 5 secs (not configurable right now but could be), it looks for any file in any CFS that is fully uploaded but wasn't able to be saved to either the master store or a copy store.
-It them attempts to save to these stores again, up until the maxTries for that master/copy.
+Every 5 secs (not configurable right now but could be), it looks for any file in any CFS that is fully uploaded but has missing copies.

-* When attempting to save to the master store at a later time, the data is loaded from the temporary file.
-The temporary file is never deleted until the master store has successfully saved.
-If the master store can't save after max tries, the temp file is deleted and the FS.File is deleted from the CFS.
+It them attempts to save the missing copies again, up until the maxTries for that copy.

-* When attempting to save to a copy store at a later time, the data is loaded from the master store.
-If the data can't be saved to the copy store after max tries, that copy just won't exist, but the FS.File remains in the CFS.
+When attempting to save at a later time, the data is loaded from the temporary file.
+The temporary file is never deleted until all copies have been successfully saved or have failed permanently.

 ## PowerQueue